- The Enterprise

 Kina’s wife was in the courtroom, according to his lawyer.

-Edward Allen Pritchard III, 20, of Waldorf also went to the home in the Wildewood neighborhood in California to provide money in exchange for sex, the prosecutor said.
+Edward Allen Pritchard III, 20, of Waldorf also went to the home in California’s Wildewood neighborhood, to provide money in exchange for sex, the prosecutor said.

 “This has been quite an experience for him,” Robert M. Johnson Jr., Pritchard’s lawyer, said during the hearing.
 “He has learned quite a lesson.”